Legal Agreements for CloudLinux Products

 Just as we have our rights and obligations to process your personal information, you also have certain rights to process your personal data.
 These rights include:

-: In accordance with Art.
-20 GDPR, you have the right to receive the personal data concerning you, which you have provided to us, in a structured, commonly used, and machine-readable format and/or to request the transfer of this personal data to
+- Right to personal data portability: In accordance with Art.
+20 GDPR, you have the right to receive the personal data concerning you, which you have provided to us, in a structured, commonly used, and machine-readable format and/or to request the transfer of this personal data to another entity.

 California Privacy Rights